 However, it did make me want to research a possible almond flour bagel recipe alternative for those who are not able to consume wheat flour.

-I’ve made pizza crust and breadsticks with just cheese and eggs (recipe here).
-When mixed together and baked, the eggs give the cheese enough structure to form a chewy thin bread.
-This bagel uses a similar cheese mixture as its base.
+I’ve made cheese crust pizza and flourless breadsticks with just cheese and eggs.
+When mixed and baked, the eggs give the cheese enough structure to form a chewy thin bread.
+This bagel recipe uses a similar cheese mixture as its base.

 The cheese used is a combination of mozzarella and cream cheese.
-You can melt on the stove or in the microwave, until it becomes creamy and uniform.
+You can melt it on the stove or in the microwave until it becomes creamy and uniform.
 The end result looks like dough (but made out of cheese!).

 I like using superfine almond flour when baking.
 Regular almond flour is more gritty, but with superfine almond flour you can barely detect the almonds at all.
 For this recipe, I used Bob’s Redmill Superfine Almond Flour.